Grounding Language for Transfer in Deep Reinforcement Learning: Model

-A value iteration network (VIN)~\cite{tamar2016value} abstracts away explicit computation of $T$ and $R$ by directly predicting the outcome of value iteration (Figure~\ref{fig:model}), thereby avoiding the aforementioned error propagation.
-The VI computation is mimicked by a recurrent network with two key operations at each step.
-First, to compute $Q$, we have two functions -- $f_R$ and $f_T$. $f_R$ is a reward predictor that operates on $\phi(s, Z)$ while $f_T$ utilizes the output of $f_R$ and any previous $V$ to predict $Q$.
-Both functions are parametrized as convolutional neural networks (CNNs),\footnote{Other parameterizations are possible for different input types, as noted in \newcite{tamar2016value}.} to suit our tensor representation $\phi$.
-Second, the network employs max pooling over the action channels in the $Q$-value map produced by $f_T$ to obtain $V$.
-The value iteration computation (Eq.~\ref{eq:vi}) can thus be approximated as: Note that while the VIN operates on $\phi(s,Z)$, we write $\hat{Q}$ and $\hat{V}$ in terms of the original state input $s$ and text $Z$, since these are independent of our chosen representation.
+A value iteration network (VIN)~\cite{tamar2016value} abstracts away explicit computation of $T$ and $R$ by directly predicting the outcome of value iteration (Figure~\ref{fig:transfer-model}), thereby avoiding the aforementioned error propagation.
+In this model, the VI computation is mimicked by a recurrent network with two key operations at each step.
+First, to compute $Q$, we have two functions -- $f_R$ and $f_T$. $f_R$ is a reward predictor that operates on $\phi(s, Z)$ while $f_T$ uses the output of $f_R$ and any previous $V$ to predict $Q$.
+Both functions are parametrized as convolutional neural networks (CNNs),\footnote{Other parameterizations are possible for different input types, as noted by~\citeA{tamar2016value}.} to suit our tensor representation $\phi$.
+Subsequently, in the second operation, the network employs max pooling over the action channels in the $Q$-value map produced by $f_T$ to obtain $V$.
+The value iteration computation (from Eq.~\ref{eq:vi}) can thus be approximated as: Note that while the VIN operates on $\phi(s,Z)$, we write $\hat{Q}$ and $\hat{V}$ in terms of the original state input $s$ and text $Z$, since these are independent of our chosen representation.

-The outputs of both CNNs are real-valued tensors -- that of $f_R$ has the same dimensions as the input state ($m \times n$), while $f_T$ produces $\hat{Q}^{(n+1)}$ as a tensor of dimension $m \times n \times |A|$.
-A key point to note here is that the model produces $Q$ and $V$ values for each cell of the input state matrix, assuming the agent's position to be that particular cell.
+The outputs of both CNNs are real-valued tensors.
+The output of $f_R$ has the same dimensions as the input state ($m \times n$), while $f_T$ produces $\hat{Q}^{(n+1)}$ as a tensor of dimension $m \times n \times |A|$, where $|A|$ is the number of actions available to the agent.
+A key point here is that the model produces $Q$ and $V$ values for each cell of the input state matrix, assuming the agent's position to be that particular cell.
 The convolution filters help capture information from neighboring cells in our state matrix, which act as approximations for $V^{(n)}(s', Z)$.
 The parameters of the CNNs, $\theta_R$ and $\theta_T$, approximate $R$ and $T$, respectively.
-See \newcite{tamar2016value} for a more detailed discussion.
+See the work of Tamar~et~al.~\citeyear{tamar2016value} for a more detailed discussion.